ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 To access backups for {{site.data.keyword.databases-for}}, go to your database instance's Dashboard, and see the *Backups and restore* tab.

-Here is some additional general information about backups:
+Some additional general information about backups:

 - Automatic backups are performed daily and kept with a simple retention schedule of 30 days.
 - Backups cannot be deleted.